Actipro/WPF-Controls/Documentation/topics/bars/controls/gallery.md

 The controls have a string `Label` that can be set, which is sometimes visible in UI.

 The `Label` can be auto-generated based on the control's `Key` property.
-For instance, a control with `Key` of `TextStyles` will automatically assign `Text Styles` as the `Label` value.
+For instance, a control with `Key` of `"TextStyles"` will automatically assign `"Text Styles"` as the `Label` value.
 The auto-generated default can be overridden by setting the `Label` property.

 The [RibbonGallery](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery).[Label](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarGalleryBase.Label) is only rendered when the gallery is in a `Small` variant size, and it's displayed as a collapsed gallery [Popup Button](popup-button.md).